Hoedown Throwdown

-"Hoedown Throwdown" is a song performed by American recording artist Miley Cyrus.
-It was released as a Radio Disney exclusive promotional single from the soundtrack for Hannah Montana: The Movie on March 10, 2009.
+"Hoedown Throwdown" is a song performed by recording artist Miley Cyrus.
+It was released as a promotional single on the iTunes Store from the soundtrack for Hannah Montana: The Movie on March 10, 2009.
+It was also pressed as a promotional single by EMI Records.
 A karaoke version is available in the soundtrack's karaoke series.
 "Hoedown Throwdown" is an instructional dance song with a hybrid of country and hip hop.
 The choreography was designed by Jamal Sims.

 The song received a mixed critical reception, but enjoyed commercial success and became a top twenty hit in various nations including Australia, Canada, Ireland, Norway, the United Kingdom, and the United States.
 "Hoedown Throwdown" reached its highest international peak in the Irish Singles Chart, at number ten.
 The single never received an official music video, but an excerpt from Hannah Montana: The Movie was used for promotion.
 Cyrus incorporated "Hoedown Throwdown" into the set list of her first worldwide concert tour, the Wonder World Tour.
 The song was not released to radio in the U.S.